-Wolf ran his family’s York County kitchen cabinet business for years and has never held elected office.
+Wolf had never held elected office before becoming governor.
+He ran his family’s York County kitchen cabinet business for years.

-He became the first person to defeat a sitting governor since the state constitution was changed in 1968– allowing governors to serve two terms.
-The wealthy 65-year-old businessman donated $10 million to his own campaign, allowing him to launch a slew of folksy TV commercials early on, which resonated with voters.
+He is the first person to defeat a sitting governor since the state constitution was changed in 1968, allowing governors to serve two terms.
+The wealthy businessman donated $10 million to his own campaign, allowing him to launch a slew of folksy TV commercials early on, which resonated with voters.

 Over the years he’s been a major contributor to the Democratic party.
 After giving more than $200,000 to former Governor Ed Rendell, he was appointed state revenue secretary in 2007.

 A central part of Wolf’s gubernatorial campaign focused on criticizing the way his predecessor handled Marcellus Shale gas development.
-Wolf pledged to do away with the current Marcellus Shale impact fee and enact a five percent severance tax on the gas industry, but that didn’t happen his first year in office.
-Instead Wolf spent much of 2015 presiding over the longest state budget stalemate in modern history– battling with the Republican-controlled legislature over issues including education funding and an overhaul of the public pension system.
+Wolf pledged to do away with the current Marcellus Shale impact fee and enact a five percent severance tax on the gas industry, but that hasn’t happened — and if the state does adopt such a tax, it likely will be different than what Wolf proposed.